-Figure 1.2.
-Functional structure of the water sector entities - Law 2014 the various entities are shown clockwise: regulatory, policy, bulk supply, retail supply, and consumers.
+Figure 1.2 illustrates the functional structure of the water sector entities, as developed according the 2014 Water Law.
+In the figure, the different operational and regulatory relationships between the various entities are shown clockwise: regulatory, policy, bulk supply, retail supply, and consumers.
 Arrows in black are functions whereas arrows in green show the direction of flow of funds.
 As seen, the consumers (citizens) pay the respective retail unit (Gaza CMWU, for example) for the water delivered.
 The retail unit then pays both the bulk supplier for the water supplied and the regulator for its services such as license fees, whereas the bulk supplier pays the PWA for licenses granted to exploit and develop the supply sources.